Patri22k/Patri22k/README.md

 - 😁 Hello, I’m Patrik Bajzík from Slovakia!
 - 💥 I’m interested in C#, HTML, CSS & Python
 - 📚 I’m currently learning HTML & CSS
 - 📈 I’m looking to collaborate literally on everything!
-Just be patient please xd
+All I need are some instructions and friendly interaction
 - 📧 How to reach me:
     • Gmail: bajzik.patrik6@gmail.com
     • Twitter: @Patri22k